sukhdeepg/notes/System/README.md

         def from_birth_year(cls, name, birth_year): # Alternative constructor
             age = 2023 - birth_year
             return cls(name, age) # Creates an Person instance

-        # This method is not in the original image but added for context of a static method
-        @staticmethod
-        def is_adult(age):
-            return age > 18
     ```

 - **Static Methods**